danaeme/danaeme-moviesearch-project2/README.md

 - [:x:] Deeper/More Dynamic API integration.
 The current Add Movie implementation is a customizable, manual method of adding entries, however allowing users to access an external database and search for entries based on a set of fields would increase the efficiency and ease of use of this component even further.

 - [:x:] Community features.
 Increasing interactivity between users.
-Save user entries to your dashboard in their own section to show off collabs
+Show off your shared interests by saving user entries to your dashboard in their own section.